code-snipes/fls-wsl-siteconnect/README.md

 > - **Project:** ```SiteConnect```
 > - **Elements:** Postgres DB, Node.JS, Visual Studio Code, DBeaver
 > - **Engine:** Docker, Windows Subsystem for Linux (WSL)
+>
+> I highly suggest reading his Visual Studio Code Guite for Developers: [```Developing in WSL```](https://code.visualstudio.com/docs/remote/wsl),
+> before you move on with the deployment as described below.
+It gives you a good overview of how it works, and the possibilities
+> you get with WSL (Windows Subsystem for Linux) as part of your Development Environment.
+> It also contains even more information by talking about Docker Containers, what makes your Development Environment
+> more OS agnostic.

 # Content: